 . . . creates a warm and cozy, comfortable and inviting ambiance in your home.

 . . . is the place where your most treasured family pictures, mementos and seasonal decorations are displayed.

-It’s easy to see how a fireplace adds value to your home in lots of different ways.
-Your WE LOVE FIRE expert has lots of options and choices for you to investigate!
+It’s easy to see how installing a fireplace adds value to your home in lots of different ways.
+Your WE LOVE FIRE expert has several options and choices for you to investigate!
 We’ll look forward to seeing you!